yumengha/yumhao.github.io/_publications/2022-10-9-paper-title-number-3.md

 ---
 title: "Evaluation of Innovative Design for Battery Electric Vehicle Center Console Based on Kansei Engineering"
-hide_published_in: true
 collection: publications
 permalink: /publication/2022-10-9-paper-title-number-3
 excerpt: 'This is an English writing exercise intended for submission to an international conference.
 It's my first attempt at writing a paper in English.
 The main goal at the time was to practice English writing in preparation for my next submission to an SCI journal.'
+date: 2023-3-22
+venue: 'Design'
 paperurl: 'https://yumengha.github.io/yumhao.github.io/files/paper3.pdf'
 citation: 'M.H.
-Yu, Evaluation of Innovative Design for Battery Electric Vehicle Center Console Based on Kansei Engineering (2023).'
+Yu, Evaluation of Innovative Design for Battery Electric Vehicle Center Console Based on Kansei Engineering, Design (2023).'
 ---
 **Abstract:** With the growth of new energy vehicles, competition in the auto industry is fierce.
 Automotive brands must continuously seek innovative design solutions to secure their market